KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 ## ac_cclib

-The `ac_cclib` parameter is used in conjunction with various Custom Consensus modules.
+The `ac_cclib` parameter is used in conjunction with various Fluidity modules.

 Typically, the Smart Chain that uses the `ac_cclib` parameter will have a unique build process.
-This is described as a part of each Custom Consensus module in question.
+This is described as a part of each Fluidity module in question.
 Once the Smart Chain is properly built, the terminal command to launch the chain will include the `ac_cclib` parameter in a manner similar to the following:

 ```bash
 -ac_cclib=desired_CC_module
 ```

-Each Fluidity module uses the `ac_cclib` parameter differently, and therefore the reader should refer to the desired Custom Consensus module for further instructions.
+Each Fluidity module uses the `ac_cclib` parameter differently, and therefore the reader should refer to the desired Fluidity module for further instructions.

 ## ac_ccenable

 ::: warning
 This parameter is at the end of the beta development phase and is prepared for public testing.
-If you are interested in adopting this feature for a production Smart Chain, please reach out to us so that we can assist you: [link](https://komodoplatform.com/discord).
+If you are interested in adopting this feature for a production Smart Chain, please reach out to us so that we can assist you.
 :::

-The `ac_ccenable` parameter restricts the Smart Chain so that only indicated Custom Consensus modules can be enabled. `ac_ccenable` requires [ac_cc](../installations/asset-chain-parameters.html#ac-cc) to be active.
+The `ac_ccenable` parameter restricts the Smart Chain so that only indicated Fluidity modules can be enabled. `ac_ccenable` requires [ac_cc](../installations/asset-chain-parameters.html#ac-cc) to be active.

-To indicate which Custom Consensus modules should be available, insert each module's eval code in decimal and separated by commas.
+To indicate which Fluidity modules should be available, insert each module's eval code in decimal and separated by commas.

 The following table presents an abbreviated list of EVAL codes.
 For more information, please see [this linked content](https://github.com/jl777/komodo/blob/master/src/cc/eval.h).